Persistent storage on Chameleon

 sudo mount /dev/vdb1 /mnt/block

-and change the owner of that directory to the cc
+and change the owner of that directory to the cc user:

-# run on node-persist
+# run on node-block

 sudo chown -R cc /mnt/block